Cinux-Chosan/learning/Mongodb/mongo-nodejs/Tutorials/CRUD-Operations.md

 | wtimeout | {Number, 0} | 同 insertOne |
 | j | (Boolean, default:false) | 同 insertOne |
 | single | (Boolean, default:false) | 移除找到的第一条文档 |

+Just as for `updateOne/updateMany` and `insertOne/insertMany`, the `deleteOne/deleteMany` method allows you to specify a per operation write concern using the `w`, `wtimeout` and `fsync` parameters.

+### findOneAndUpdate ， findOneAndDelete ， findOneAndReplace